javierv/41cero10asesores/README.markdown

-This is the source code for the website [41 Cero 10 Asesores](http://41cero10.org), a company from Seville (Spain).
+This is the source code for the [41 Cero 10 Asesores](http://41cero10.org) old website, a company from Seville (Spain).

 I had three main goals for the administration of this site.